Mat-thieu/webcodecs-mp4-pipeline/README.md

 - Allow mismatching FPS between input video and final video, currently not accounted for, always 24fps
 - Gradual writing of output file while muxing, currently one large chunk
 - HDR, which is now available for canvas behind experimental flags, but other approaches may without flags
+- Wrap it in a neat library some day